Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (EN).md

 Pay attention to the conjunctions **after** and **only if**.
 Put what's to be done first at the beginning of the sentence, not the opposite.
 For example, don't say:

->Check whether the laser module works properly, after putting on Safety Goggles.
+>Check whether the laser module works properly, after putting on the laser safety goggles.

 Instead, say:

->After putting on Safety Goggles, check whether the Laser Module works properly.
+>After putting on the laser safety goggles, check whether the Laser Module works properly.

 Or: